We move the arts forward at Stanford to have an impact in the world.

 Associate Vice President for the Arts:

-Matthew Tiews has worked to implement the university-wide Arts Initiative since 2010, first as executive director of arts programs, then as associate dean for the advancement of the arts and now as associate vice president for the arts.
+Matthew Tiews has worked to implement the university-wide Arts Initiative at Stanford University since 2010, first as executive director of arts programs, then as associate dean for the advancement of the arts and now as associate vice president for the arts.

 Tiews was formerly at the Stanford Humanities Center, where he oversaw fellowships, programming and operations, and was particularly active in developing collaborations between the arts and the humanities.
 Prior to that, he served at the Townsend Center for the Humanities at the University of California, Berkeley; at the Stanford Humanities Laboratory; and as managing editor of the journal Modernism/modernity.
 Trained in acting and piano performance, Tiews holds a bachelor’s degree from Yale and a doctorate from Stanford in comparative literature.
 He is co-editor of the multidisciplinary publication Crowds (Stanford University Press, 2007), which won the Modernist Studies Association book prize.